mailxread electronic mail |

 dead.letter file; see the description of the

-environment variable for more
+DEAD environment variable for more

 information.

-filenamereads in the contents of the specified file and adds that text at this point in the message.
+~r filenamereads in the contents of the specified file and adds that text at this point in the message.

-line to the given text.
+~s textsets the Subject line to the given text.

-address address ...adds the given addresses to the To:
+~t address address ...adds the given addresses to the To: list (people who are

 to receive the message).

-invokes a screen (visual) editor on the message that you have composed.
+~vinvokes a screen (visual) editor on the message that you have composed.

-variable determines the editor that
+The VISUAL variable determines the editor that

 is invoked.

-filewrites the current text of your message to the specified file.
+~w filewrites the current text of your message to the specified file.
 The header lines for the message are not written.

-quits in the same way as ~q
+~xquits in the same way as ~q, except that the

 message is not saved in the dead.letter file.

-filenameis the same as the ~r
+~< filenameis the same as the ~r command.

-commandexecutes the given shell command and adds the standard output of that command at this point in the message.
+~< !commandexecutes the given shell command and adds the standard output of that command at this point in the message.
 For example, your message might contain

 My program is giving me this odd output: ~< !prog What do you think is causing it?

-commandpipes the current message through the specified shell command.
+~| commandpipes the current message through the specified shell command.
 If the command terminates with a successful exit status, the output of the command replaces the text of the current message.
 For example,

 ~|fmt